billsix/programmingFromTheGroundUp/docs/source/counting.rst

 conversion, you have to *divide* the number into groups of two.
 So, let's say you had the number 17.
 If you divide it by two, you get 8 with 1 left over.
 So that means there are 8 groups of two, and 1 ungrouped.
 That means that the rightmost digit will be 1.
-Now, we have the rigtmost digit figured out, and 8 groups of 2 left over.
+Now, we have the rightmost digit figured out, and 8 groups of 2 left over.
 Now, let's see how many groups of two groups of two we have, by dividing 8 by 2.
 We get 4, with nothing left over.
 That means that all groups two can be further divided